george-cosma/physics-apple/README.md

 Other parameters can be found all over the code.
 Rendering parameters are found in `main.rs`.

 WARNING!
 Big video files can take hours to days to generate their fields.
+The Bad Apple video took me at least 24 hours to render from start to finish.

 ## Other questions?